-An honours degree will help you steer your career into a sport science or social science research role, aiming for work in labs, educational institutes and government organisations.
+This honours degree will help you steer your career into a sport science or social science research role.
+You'll be able to apply for work in labs, educational institutes and government organisations.

 Our graduates also find roles in elite sport organisations and community service organisations – with some even starting their own business.

 The course can lead to a rewarding career in: